 Mottled Java feathering is black with splashes, or mottles, of white.
 They have very intense red eye color, and their legs should be a broken leaden-blue with yellow foot soles.

 The White Java was admitted to the American Poultry Association Standard of Perfection, but was removed prior to 1910 as it was felt that the White Java and White Plymouth Rock were too similar.

 The Auburn Java has never been recognized by the American Poultry Association, but is mentioned as a color sport of the Black Java in writings as early as 1879.
 It is most noted for its use in the development of the Rhode Island Red chicken breed.

 Although the APA only recognizes the Black and the Mottled Java colors in its Standard of Perfection, White and Auburn Javas are being actively bred by a core of dedicated producers interested in bringing these colors back into the breed.

 The body type is one of the most distinguishing features of Javas.
-They have a rectangular shape, much like the Rhode Island Red, but with a sloping back line.
-The back should be long; in fact Javas have the longest backs in the American Class.
+They have a rectangular shape, much like the Rhode Island Red, but with a sloping topline.
+The back should be long – in fact Javas have the longest backs in the American Class.
 Javas have full, well-rounded breasts.
 Originally this breed, like the Buckeye and the Rhode Island, had tight feathers.
-Another distinguishing feature is that the single comb on all Javas should not show a point too far forward on the comb (the first point should be above the eye, not above the nostril).
-While this last characteristic is of no economic value, it may be of value in terms of identifying purity of the stock.
-It also indicates a single combed bird that was produced from pea-combed ancestors.
+Males weight 9.5 lbs. and females 7.5 lbs.

 Did you know: